INDIATECHYOUTUBE/Py-Cam/README.md

 ## Features -
  - Ngrok port Forwarding
- - It run on Windows 10
+ - It can run on Windows 10, Linux, Mac-OS.
- - Programming Language Python is used
- - A .exe file for running in windows || easy to use without installing any modules of python
+ - Just require only python modules

 ## Installing Requirements -
 - Python Interpter